mallim/mallim.netlify.com/content/posts/2019-06-13-my-java-stack.md

 - [Easy Batch](https://github.com/j-easy/easy-batch/wiki) can try if really dun want to use [Apache Camel](https://camel.apache.org/) or [Pentaho Data Integration - Kettle](https://community.hitachivantara.com/docs/DOC-1009855)
 - [Eclipse Collections](https://www.eclipse.org/collections/) looks interesting to have a dab with it one day
 - [JOOQ](http://www.jooq.org/) - interested to try iff targetted db is kept to open source
+- [XDocReport](https://github.com/opensagres/xdocreport) - DocReport means XML Document reporting.
+It's Java API to merge XML document created with MS Office (docx) or OpenOffice (odt), LibreOffice (odt) with a Java model to generate report and convert it if you need to another format (PDF, XHTML...).

 ### DTO Mapper in Java